How to Dehydrate Carrots

-Imagine how much easier life would have been for the Pilgrims if they would have only had food dehydrators.
-The Pilgrims would have been able to dry tons and tons of vegetables for winter and provide hot and hearty stews for their peeps.
+Imagine how much easier life would have been for the pilgrims if they would have only had food dehydrators.
+The pilgrims would have been able to dry tons and tons of vegetables for winter and provide hot and hearty stews for their peeps.

 But I suppose they would of needed electricity for that.
-Oh well, at least this Pilgrim has electricity.
+Oh well, at least this pilgrim has electricity.

 Making dehydrated carrots requires two easy steps.